Email FacebookTwitterMenu burgerClose thin

 1. SmartAsset AMP (Advisor Marketing Platform)

-One of the benefits of getting referrals from an online lead generation program is that it can save time.
-Doing so allows you to connect with prospects who could fit your ideal client profile.
+One of the benefits of getting referrals from an online lead generation service is that it can save time.
+Doing so allows you to connect with qualified prospects who are ready to work with an advisor and who fit your ideal client profile.

 SmartAsset AMP, for example, can supply you with hundreds of referrals per year.
 Once investor leads are ready to move forward, you can shift your focus to closing their business.
-This subscription-based service for fiduciary advisors also offers automated outreach and drip campaigns, CRM integration and live connections with prospective clients.
+This subscription-based service for fiduciary advisors also offers the ability to create automated outreach and drip campaigns, along with CRM integration and live connections with prospective clients.

 SmartAsset AMP offers a suite of tools designed to help you manage and organize your prospect pipeline.
-You can use these tools to build automated email nurture campaigns that need a longer sales cycle.
+You can use these tools to build automated email nurture campaigns for prospects who need a longer sales cycle.
 Plus, if you run into any issues, you’ll have access to dedicated account management to help answer questions you may have.

 2. Current Clients

-Referrals from existing clients are often the most direct.
+Referrals from existing clients are a sign of trust in your business, knowledge and expertise.
 If clients are satisfied with your services, they may be willing to recommend you to friends, family or colleagues who are looking for financial guidance.

 You can also use referrals to bridge gaps across generations.
 For example, if you’re working with a married couple approaching retirement, you might let them know that you’re available to talk to their children or grandchildren about their financial planning needs.
 That’s something that might not have even occurred to them, which may result in another referral.